tbfang/road-segmentation/README.md

 To train your own model, please set RESTORE_MODEL = False.
 The training might take several hours.

 To reproduce the result shown in this file, please set RESTORE_MODEL = True.

+This is the work of Fan Zhang, Wenyuan Lv, and Tina Fang.